Key Stage 1

 The design and technology curriculum aims to allow children to: design and make high-quality prototypes and products; evaluate and test their ideas and products and apply the principles of nutrition and learn how to cook.

 The languages curriculum aims to allow children to: understand and respond to spoken and written language; speak with increasing confidence, fluency and spontaneity; write at varying length and discover and develop an appreciation of a range of writing in the language studied.
+At Sandilands we learn Spanish.

 The music curriculum aims to allow children to: perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions; learn to sing and to use their voices, and have the opportunity to learn a musical instrument and understand and explore how music is created, produced and communicated.
+Sandilands Primary is a partner of MyHub-the music education hub for the City of Manchester.

 The PE curriculum aims to allow children to: develop competence to excel in a broad range of physical activities; be physically active for sustained periods of time; engage in competitive sports and activities and lead healthy, active lives.